 He pecks out 12 letters the camera zooms in, and we see they spell out:

 With the audience now captured, the program begins.

-Like many writers, I don’t remember the actual show but that damn intriguing intro is in my head forever.
+I don’t remember the actual show, but that damn intriguing intro is in my head forever.

-Bradbury sanctioned you to love what you loved and explore the giant universe with all your heart; all from within the confines of a tiny darkened room filled with your passions and bright ideas.
+Well, in that one-minute tour, Bradbury sanctioned you to love what you loved and explore the giant universe with all your heart, all from within the confines of a tiny darkened room filled with your passions and bright ideas.

-And that truth is that certain stuff (what others might term junk) is vital to great artists and writers.
+And the truth is that specific stuff (what others might term junk) is vital to great artists and writers.

-Smart Folks Throughout History Thought and Daydreamed With Objects
+Smart Folks Throughout History, Like Ray Bradbury, Daydreamed With Objects

 Our modern term studio is a direct descendant of the Italian word studiolo.